lenra-io/docs/src/markdown/guides/create-from-scratch.md

 }
 ```

-Start your app server with the next command:
+Start your app server with the following command:

 ```bash
 npm start